LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 "To ensure quality, we developed 86 comprehensive test cases covering all modules, with a focus on validation rules and business logic..."

 **Closing:**
 "In conclusion, our system successfully demonstrates key OOP concepts while solving a real-world problem.
-We're now open for any questions you may have."
+We're now open for any questions."

 ---

 ## Contact for Questions

-If you have questions about the documentation or need clarification:
+For questions about the documentation or clarification:
 - Review PERSONAL_REFERENCE_GUIDE.md first (most answers are there)
-- Check the relevant section based on your question type
+- Check the relevant section based on the question type
 - Use the Quick Reference section above

 ---

-**Good luck with your presentation and report!**
+**Team 5, CT2003**

-Remember: You don't need to memorize everything.
-Understand the concepts, know where to find details, and be able to explain the "why" behind design decisions.
+Remember: Focus on understanding the concepts, knowing where to find details, and being able to explain the "why" behind design decisions.